Putting Your Safety First

 - Do not eat or drink after midnight.

-- After midnight, do not chew gum or tobacco, sip water, eat candy or mints or use antacids or throat lozenges.
+- After midnight, do not chew gum, use tobacco, sip water, eat candy, use throat lozenges, or use antacids.

 - You may brush your teeth, but do not swallow.

 - Get a good night’s sleep before surgery.

 - Take a bath or shower the night before or the morning of surgery using antibacterial soap.
 Do not use lotion or powder.